-Complete the following steps to install SignalExpress on Windows 2000/NT/XP.
+Complete the following steps to install NI SignalExpress Tektronix Edition on Windows 2000/XP.

-Note If you want to import LabVIEW VIs into SignalExpress or convert SignalExpress projects to LabVIEW block diagrams, you must install LabVIEW 7.1 or later before you install SignalExpress.

-- Disable any automatic virus detection programs before you install.
-Some virus detection programs interfere with the installation program. - 2.
+- 1. National Instruments strongly recommends that you exit all programs before you run the NI SignalExpress Tektronix Edition installer.
+Applications that run in the background, such as virus scanning utilities, might cause the installer to take longer than average to complete. - 2.
 Log on as an administrator or as a user with administrator privileges. - 3.
+Insert the NI SignalExpress Tektronix Edition CD and follow the instructions that appear on the screen.

+Note Unless you specify another location during installation, the NI SignalExpress Tektronix Edition installation program copies files to <Program Files>\National Instruments\SignalExpressTekEd directory.

-Insert the SignalExpress Development or Evaluation CD and follow the instructions that appear on the screen. - By default, SignalExpress installs in the Program Files\National Instruments\SignalExpress directory. - 4.
-After installation, check the hard disk for viruses and enable any virus detection programs you disabled.
+4. After installation, check the hard disk for viruses and enable any virus detection programs you disabled.

-The example projects you use with this manual are located in SignalExpress\Examples\Tutorial.
-The solutions for each exercise are located in SignalExpress\Examples\Tutorial\Solutions.
+The example projects you use with this manual are located in <Program Files>\National Instruments\SignalExpressTekEd\ Examples\Tutorial.
+The solutions for each exercise are located in <Program Files>\National Instruments\SignalExpressTekEd\ Examples\Tutorial\Solutions.